mehrinshamim/flood-prediction-project/README.md

 ## Instructions on How to Run the Website
+- Clone the repository

-- Create a virtual environment: python -m venv venv
+- Create a virtual environment in the project directory: python -m venv venv
 - Activate the virtual environment: venv/Scripts/activate
 - Install the Requirements: pip install -r requirements.txt
 - And finally, run the application: flask run